telerik/maui-docs/knowledge-base/load-display-pdf-documents-popup-net-maui.md

 ## Description

-The need is to load and display a PDF document in a popup within a .NET MAUI application, with a preference for continuous scroll.
-This KB article demonstrates how to achieve this by using the [PDFViewer]({%slug pdfviewer-overview%}) and [RadPopup]({%slug popup-overview%}) components.
+I need to load and display a PDF document in a popup within a .NET MAUI application.
+The end user must be able to use continuous scrolling.
+To achieve this, I want to use the [PDFViewer]({%slug pdfviewer-overview%}) and [RadPopup]({%slug popup-overview%}) components.

 This KB article also answers the following questions:
 - How can I display a PDF in a popup in .NET MAUI?